HichTala/draw2/README.md

 [ViT](https://arxiv.org/pdf/2010.11929.pdf) is a pre-trained model for image classification based on the Vision Transformer architecture.
 It relies entirely on attention mechanisms to process image patches instead of using convolutional layers.
 It fits our task well since pre-trained versions on large-scale datasets such as ImageNet-21K are available.
-This is particularly relevant for our use case, as it enables handling a large number of visual categories similar to the 13k+ unique cards found in Yu-Gi-Oh!.
+This is particularly relevant for our use case, as it enables handling a large number of visual categories similar to the 13k+ unique cards found in _Yu-Gi-Oh!_.

 [SpellTable](https://spelltable.wizards.com/) is a free application designed and built by `Jonathan Rowny` and his team for playing paper _Magic: The Gathering_ from a distance.
 It allows player to click on a card on any player's feed to quickly identify it.